raffaellomorandini/kerelys/STRIPE_SETUP.md

 2. **Webhook Setup**: Configure webhooks for payment events
 3. **Domain Verification**: Add your domain to Stripe's allowed list
 4. **SSL Certificate**: Ensure your site has a valid SSL certificate
-5. **Testing**: Thoroughly test all payment flows and discount codes
+5. **Testing**: Thoroughly test all payment flows and promotion codes
-6. **Database Integration**: Replace sample discount codes with database storage
+6. **Promotion Code Setup**: Create your production promotion codes in Stripe

 ## Troubleshooting